Discovering the Meaning, Purpose and Context Behind Even the Strangest Prophecies in the Bible

 “Then I saw a second beast coming out of the earth.
 It had two horns like a lamb, but it spoke like a dragon.”
-(Revelation 13:11)
+(Revelation 13:11, NIV)

-But even symbolic messages like these can help us in our spiritual growth.
+And even complex, symbolic messages like these can help us in our spiritual growth.
 Rather than being told exactly which king was going to do what when, this figurative imagery paints a larger picture.
 Rather than names, we get an idea of the temperament and motivations of the nations or rulers who rise up against God.
-And we can strive to be different, prayerfully keeping up with the Bible and with the progression of the world.
+And we can strive to be different, prayerfully keeping up with God’s word and with the progression of the world.

 To give us hope!

 “Look!
 God’s dwelling place is now among the people, and He will dwell with them.
-They will be his people, and God Himself will be with them and be their God.
+They will be His people, and God Himself will be with them and be their God.
 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”
-(Revelation 21:3-4)
+(Revelation 21:3-4, NIV)

 “Look I am coming soon!
-My reward is with Me, and I will give to each person according to what they have done. … Blessed are they who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.”
-(Revelation 22:12-14)
+My reward is with Me, and I will give to each person according to what they have done. … Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.”
+(Revelation 22:12-14, NIV)

-Just imagine how knowing that can aid in your studies!
-No matter what kind of odd depictions of the future (or the past or the present) you find in the Bible’s prophecies, you know justice will be served and God will save those that follow Him and want to live with Him forever.
+Just knowing that can aid you in your studies!
+No matter what kind of odd depictions of the future (or the past or the present) you find in the Bible’s prophecies, you know justice will be served and God will save those who follow Him and want to live with Him forever.